crislub/cloudbase-init-1/scripts/Readme.md

    - Build and install PyMI from sources
    - Build, install and create Cloudbase-Init binary from sources
    - If CleanBuildArtifacts is set and PythonOrigin is FromSource, cleanup the .pdb, .pyc, header files.
+   - If RemoveUnnecessaryExecutables is set and PythonOrigin is FromSource, remove the .exe files (excluding python.exe, setuptools/pip/wheel and cloudbase-init.exe).